 Are local searches important when buying a house?
 What do they include?
-How long do local authority searches take in 2024 and how much do they cost?
+How long do local authority searches take and how much do they cost?
 And what areas are experiencing delays?
-Here's everything you need to know.
+Here's the latest data and everything you need to know.

 Local authority searches are an essential part of the home buying and conveyancing process.
 The information they reveal can be used to renegotiate your offer and may even make you pull out of the purchase.
 They are also required by mortgage lenders.
 Local authority searches are also known as property searches.